SabahatJK/fintech-case-study/README.md

     <sup><a href="#12">[12]</a></sup>

     * Treasury
     Stripe Treasury is a banking-as-a-service API that lets you embed financial services in your marketplace or platform.
-With a single integration, enable your customers to hold funds, pay bills, earn interest, and manage cash flow. <sup>([Stripe Blog)](https://stripe.com/treasury)</sup
+With a single integration, enable your customers to hold funds, pay bills, earn interest, and manage cash flow. <sup><a href="#13">[13]</a></sup>

     * Capital
-Stripe Capital provides access to fast, flexible financing so you can manage cash flows and invest in growth.  <sup>[(Stripe Blog)](https://stripe.com/capital
+Stripe Capital provides access to fast, flexible financing so you can manage cash flows and invest in growth.  <sup><a href="#14">[14]</a></sup>
-)</sup>

 ### ***Business and Revenue Model***